JasonNelemans/schrijvers-client/README.md

 ## User stories and Wireframe

-### As a user for this project:

- * As a user, I want to sign up and login.
- * As a user, I want to see my profile page.
- * As a user, I want to see all stories I posted.
- * As a user, I want to read all analytics about my individual stories.
- * As a user, I want to read other people's stories.
- * As a user, I want to upload my story.
- * As a user, I want to filter stories by categories.
- * As a user, I want to search the stories of my favorite author.
- * As a user, I want to organize meetups.
- * As a user, I want to create writing groups.

-**For a more detailed overview of all past, current and future stories, please check out [here](https://trello.com/b/Z9tchgrn/short-story-platform)**
+**For a detailed overview of all past, current and future stories, please check out [here](https://trello.com/b/Z9tchgrn/short-story-platform)**

 *This mvp is still a work in progress.
 Some features still need to be implemented and revised.
 If you have any suggestions, please let me know [here](https://www.linkedin.com/in/jasonnelemans/)*